slimboi/Continious-Deployment-of-Java-Web-App/java-maven-sonar-argocd-helm-k8s/project.md

 http://host_ip:9090/
 ```
 ---

-By following these instructions, you will have a fully functional CI/CD pipeline setup on an EC2 instance, leveraging Jenkins, Docker, SonarQube, and ArgoCD for continuous integration, static code analysis, and continuous deployment to a Kubernetes cluster.
+By following these instructions, you will have a fully functional CI/CD pipeline.
+This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, leveraging Jenkins, Docker, SonarQube, and ArgoCD for continuous integration, static code analysis, and continuous deployment to a Kubernetes cluster.